nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 The Common component consists of the classes `Messages` and `Configurations`.\
 \
-The `Messages` class defines the messages used by the program during execution.
+`Messages` defines the messages used by the program during execution.
 It includes the informational, warning and error messages that are displayed to the user.\
-The `Configurations` class defines the configuration parameters used by the program.
+`Configurations` defines the configuration parameters used by the program.
 It stores parameters such as data formatting information, directory and file paths, and the URLs of different APIs.

 ### Exceptions Component